pearlchen/getting-started-guides/ethernet_over_usb/mac.md

 ---

-**Do not use this guide if you are on Mac OS 10.10 (Yosemite)**
+**IMPORTANT NOTE: At this time, Ethernet over USB on Mac is not officially supported.**

-This process has been found to crash computers running Yosemite.
-Please proceed with caution and only use Ethernet over USB if you are on 10.9 (Mavericks) or lower.
+HoRNDIS has been found to crash some computers running Mac OS.
+Please proceed with caution and only attempt to use Ethernet over USB if you are unable to use Wi-Fi.

-If you are on Mac 10.10, instead follow [Connect Your Intel Edison to Wi-Fi »](../connect_to_wifi/connect.md)
+If you have access to a Wi-Fi network, instead follow [Connect Your Intel Edison to Wi-Fi »](../connect_to_wifi/connect.md)

 ---